-(and if applicable, programming methods by studying complex technical documentation, and the use of a new programming model by designing a hardware and software codesign specification and implementation to suit a given complex problem.
-Assessment of ability to generate working embedded artefact assessed via demonstration, which covers both system performance and user interface. by undertaking a complex problem, where software , algorithms and engineering principles are all required solutions to complex problems, performing various team management (a) by live practical demonstration and by written reporting (b) by reflecting on an ethical or professional aspect of their project work in the written report by reflecting on an ethical or professional aspect of their project work system solution, hence coordination required by all.
-Stage 2 Implementation of Programming Languages (IMPL) Students will develop and be able to recognise situations in which a pipeline architecture can be applied, including its associated techniques, to represent sentences of formal languages Students will improve their adaptability to new programming languages and paradigms Students will build understanding of the relationship between high and low level expression of computation Students will improve their software engineering skills
+By working on (and if applicable, assessed through) by applying low- level programming methods by studying complex technical documentation, and the use of a new programming model by designing a hardware and software codesign specification and implementation to suit a given complex problem.
+Assessment of ability to generate working embedded artefact assessed via demonstration, which covers both system performance and user interface. by undertaking a complex problem, where software , algorithms and engineering principles are all required by working within a team on solutions to complex problems, performing various team management roles, and by planning and organising division of responsibility and labour.
+Assessment: team-based solution is written up in report.
+Individual's components are also assessed and normally (a) by live practical demonstration and by written reporting (b) by reflecting on an ethical or professional aspect of their project work in the written report by reflecting on an ethical or professional aspect of their project work hence coordination required by all.
+Stage 2 Implementation of Programming Languages (IMPL) Progress towards PLO Students will develop and be able to recognise situations in which a pipeline architecture can be applied, including its associated techniques, to represent sentences of formal languages Students will improve their adaptability to new programming languages and paradigms Students will build understanding of the relationship between high and low level expression of computation Students will improve their software engineering skills •

-By working on (and if applicable, assessed through) algorithms for new programming language paradigm, lazy functional by exploring the relationship between source code and machine-level code.
+By working on (and if applicable, assessed through) by experiencing a new programming language paradigm, lazy functional programming by exploring the relationship between source code and machine-level code.
 Assessed in closed exam by developing all the components of a compiler Stage 2 Principles of Programming Languages (POPL) Progress towards PLO able to judge the most effective programming techniques for a particular computational requirement Students will be able to adapt to changes in language fashions, and new technologies as they occur during their careers Students will be able to make effective use of current and future programming language implementations Students will be able to communicate the choice of principles and technical rationales

-1 1 l 1
+1 1 l

 By working on by characterising by implementing by solving

 (and if applicable , different understanding a series of simple formative and

 assessed programming and applying the programming summative

 through) principles, fundamentals of languages problems in a

 including different displaying the variety of

 concurrency. programming abstract languages, and

 Open languages. principles, and writing concise

 assessment Assessed in open solving similar and focussed

 requires and closed classic problems explanations of

 reasoned assessments: as in several the solutions

 comparison of PLO1 different

 several languages

 contrasting

 aspects of

 sequential and

 cncurrent

 programming

 languages, and

 how these may

 be applied to

 specific

 programming

 problems.
 Also

 requires

 comparison of

 instances of

 principles given

 within different

 languages.

 Closed exam

 assesses

 understanding of

 principles across

 a range of

 languages

 studied.

 studied.